Skip to Main Content

 U.S. Bank Shield™ Visa® Card overview

-For a long time, 21 months was the longest 0 percent intro APR you could get on a balance transfer credit card.
-But the new U.S. Bank Shield™ Visa® Card has burst onto the scene and blown past this record with its chart-topping 0 percent intro APR on purchases and balance transfers for 24 billing cycles (then a 17.74 percent to 28.74 percent variable APR; transfers must be within the first 60 days).
+The U.S. Bank Shield™ Visa® Card has a 0 percent intro APR on purchases and balance transfers for 18 billing cycles (then a 17.24% - 28.24% Variable APR; transfers must be within the first 60 days).

-In exchange for a higher 5 percent balance transfer fee ($5 minimum) and watering down the cellphone protection benefit, this successor to the discontinued U.S. Bank Visa® Platinum Card* card packs a small annual credit and modest cash back opportunities on top of the best-in-class intro APR offers.
-If you need as much breathing room as possible to help pay off your balance and upcoming purchases without interest interfering, the U.S. Bank Shield Visa is the new go-to option.
-However, it’s worth considering a zero-interest card with shorter intro APR offers if you’d ultimately save more money with better rewards categories or a lower balance transfer fee.
+In exchange for a higher 5 percent balance transfer fee ($5 minimum) and watering down the cellphone protection benefit, this successor to the discontinued U.S. Bank Visa® Platinum Card* packs a small annual credit and modest cash back opportunities on top of strong intro APR offers.
+If you need breathing room to help pay off your balance and upcoming purchases while still earning rewards, the U.S. Bank Shield Visa is the new go-to option.

 • Credit Card With Dollar Sign Icon